fintegrate-practicum/auth-package/README.md

 ﻿>>Title: Created and Published a New Package
 ---

->>Description:
+Installation and Usage of fintegrate-auth
+Installation

-To install the package, use the command npm i fintegrate-auth.
+To install the package, run:

+bash
+Copy code
+npm i fintegrate-auth@1.0.122
+Usage
+Import the module: Ensure authz is imported from fintegrate-auth/.
+Apply the guard: Use @UseGuards(AuthGuard('jwt')) in your controller.
+The package provides:

+Token Verification: Validates the token.
+User Data Injection: Adds user data to request for use in controllers.

 Created a new package using TypeScript for the NestJS project.
 Configured the package to include JwtStrategy and AuthzModule.